void-type/VoidCore/docs/domain.md

         CreateRule(p => $"Name cannot be {p.Name}.", p => nameof(p.Name).ToLower())
             .InvalidWhen(entity => string.IsNullOrWhitespace(entity.Name));

-        CreateRule("Phone is required for employees.", "phone")
+        CreateRule("Phone number is required for employees with phones.", "phone")
-            // ValidWhens are OR'd.
+            // InvalidWhens are OR'd.
             // Any of the invalid conditions can invalidate the entity.
-            .InvalidWhen(entity => string.IsNullOrWhitespace(entity.Phone))
+            .InvalidWhen(entity => string.IsNullOrWhitespace(entity.PhoneNumber))
-            .InvalidWhen(entity => !PhoneIsValidFormat(entity.Phone))
+            .InvalidWhen(entity => !PhoneIsValidFormat(entity.PhoneNumber))

-            // ExceptWhen suppresses any violations
+            // ExceptWhens are OR'd.
-            // ExceptWhens are AND'd.
+            // Any suppression condition that is true will suppress the invalid message.
-            // All suppression expressions have to be true to suppress .ExceptWhen(entity => !entity.IsEmployee)
+            .ExceptWhen(entity => !entity.IsEmployee)
-            .ExceptWhen(entity => entity.DoesNotHavePhone)
+            .ExceptWhen(entity => !entity.HasPhone);
     }
 }
 ```